dojo/docs/dojo/topic.rst

 subscribe()
 -----------

 Subscribes to a particular topic.
-It has a signature of:

-.. api-doc :: dojo/topic
-  :methods: subscribe
-  :no-headers:
-  :sig:

 ``subscribe()`` returns a handle that has a ``remove()`` method that can be used to remove the listener.